Gaudreau scores two SHGs, Wild beat Avalanche 4-2

 Bowen Byram and Lars Eller scored for the Avalanche, who lost for just the 10th time in their last 34 games (24-7-3).
 Alexandar Georgiev finished with 25 saves.

-Despite outshooting the Wild by a 44-29 margin, including a 19-4 advantage in the third period, the Avalanche struggled throughout the night to outmaneuver Gustavsson.
+Despite outshooting the Wild by a 44-29 margin, including a 19-4 advantage in the third period, the Avalanche struggled throughout the night to outmaneuver Gustavsson, who leads the NHL in save percentage and goals against average since Nov.
+19.

+“It’s so much fun being back there and having that pressure that you can make such a big difference,” Gustavsson said.
+“I think that’s why I started playing goalie in the first place.”

 The first three Minnesota goals came after crucial miscues by Colorado.